shahrajat/shahrajat.github.io/_posts/2015-02-13-hamlet-monologue.md

 Later, same night after dinner, I came across the 2 guys (whose bike we poached(??)) in Titos lane and chatted with them for a while.
 The last coincidence!

-Lessons learnt:
+Lessons learnt:<br/>
-Handle lock is a must!
+- Handle lock is a must!
-3 Bikes at same location can have same key!
+- 3 Bikes at same location can have same key!
-There is a place called police station inhibited by police-walas with insatiable greed!
+- There is a place called police station inhibited by police-walas with insatiable greed!
-Coincidences aren't always welcomed
+- Coincidences aren't always welcomed

 PS: How our bike reached the police station is still enigmatic!
 (One of the policeman himself created this plot for easy money??
 We didn't bother to ponder at that.)